-The improvements that would result from implementing the recommendations in this plan would represent steps toward achieving the overall goal of restoring and improving the water resources of the Jackson Creek watershed consistent with the goals identified in Table III-1.
+The improvements that would result from implementing the recommendations in this plan would represent steps toward achieving the overall goal of restoring and improving the water resources of the Jackson Creek watershed consistent with the goals and prioritized water quality issues identified in Tables 26 and 27.
 However, this watershed protection plan goes beyond incorporating recent and ongoing watershed management programs and initiatives.
-Consequently, the successful implementation of this plan is contingent upon a strategy of community coordination, partnership among stakeholders, and development of farmer-led watershed-based improvements to develop innovative solutions (see the Engagement Strategy subsection within the Information and Education section below).
+Consequently, the successful implementation of this plan is contingent upon a strategy of community coordination, partnership among stakeholders, and development of farmer-led watershed-based improvements to develop innovative solutions (see Engagement Strategy section below).

-Linking the TMDL to Implementation
+Linking the TMDL to Implementation of Water Quality Improvements